browserengineering/book/book/animations.md

 Optimizing Compositing
 ======================

-At this point, our browser now successfully runs composited animations while avoiding needless layout and raster.
+At this point, our browser successfully runs composited animations while avoiding needless layout and raster.
 But compared to a real browser, there are *way* too many composited layers---one per paint command!
 That is a big waste of GPU memory and time: each composited layer allocates a surface, and